taustation-fan/taustation-fan.github.io/README.md

 Rations also give you the "well fed" status for 32 segments (roughly 8 hours), which increases stats and Focus regeneration.
-For rations of a lower tier, the "well fed" status is shorter (10 segments for a tier difference of two). "well fed" stacks up if you consume multiple rations.
+For rations of a lower tier, the "well fed" status is shorter (10 segments for a tier difference of two).
+"Well fed" stacks up if you consume multiple rations.

 ### Sources of Rations

-* You are automatically assigned one ration per day, which you can fetch at any station's Government Center.
+* You are automatically assigned one ration per day, which you can fetch at any station's Government Center, except Caen Stronghold.
-* You can spend bonds as bribes for more rations at each station's Government Center, though the price doubles each time you do it in one day, and drops back to the original price (20 bonds) 100 segments (one day) after your first bribe.
+* You can spend bonds as bribes for more rations at each station's Government Center, though the price doubles each time you do it in one day, and drops back to the original price (20 bonds) 92 segments (almost one day) after your first bribe.
 * You can buy them off the Public Market when other players sell them there
 * You can buy rations from NPC vendors on Caen Stronghold (Barnard's Star), for 3160.80 credits per tier.